phatak-dev/fresher-to-expert/read/feedly.md

-#Pocket - You don't need to rush it
+#Read it Later - You don't need to rush it

 Sometimes you find a great article that's you really want to read but don't have time.
 Don't worry .
 You can use tool called [Pocket](http://www.pocket.com) .
 Just sign up there and in feedly setup the pocket.
 From now on you can save the articles to pocket and use from web,android or iOS devices.